MerosCrypto/Meros/docs/Protocol/Syncing.md

 `SketchHashRequests` has a variable message length; the Block's 48-byte hash, the 4-byte amount of sketch hashes, and each 8-byte sketch hash.
 The expected response is multiple `VerificationPacket` messages, each containing the VerificationPacket which created the matching sketch hash in the specified Block.

-### VerificationPacketRequest

-`VerificationPacketRequest` has a message length of 96 bytes; the hash of the Block the VerificationPacket is archived in and the hash of the Transaction it includes Verifications for.
-The expected response is a `VerificationPacket` for the specified Transaction including the Verifications archived in the specified Block.

 ### TransactionRequest

 `TransactionRequest` has a message length of 48 bytes; the Transaction's 48-byte hash.
 The expected response is a `Claim`, `Send`, or `Data` containing the requested Transaction.
 If a Mint has the requested hash, the syncee sends `DataMissing`.